shinkee635/dhart/BUILD.md

 Environment Setups:

-1. Generally you should try to install the package where your OS is able to locate your library files.
-For Ubuntu, usually it is /usr/lib/x86_64-linux-gnu
+1. Generally you should try to install the package where your OS is able to locate your library files but not overlap with system installed path.
+For Ubuntu, usually the system will install libraries in /usr/lib/x86_64-linux-gnu.
+So you should use something like /usr/local.

 1. However you can also install it into any custom location within your own user directory, and then add the locations into the LD_LIBRARY_PATH environment variable using your .bashrc file (remember to either source the .bashrc file again, or restart your terminal).